OUR WORKING COMMITTEES

 The Certification Advisory Committee is also monitoring the examination process leading to the Certification of Company Secretary, and the CPD obligations that apply in that respect.

-The ILA Company Secretarial and Governance Officer Committee focuses on corporate governance, including legal and regulatory aspects as well as best practice, and how to maximise Board efficiency, notably via relevant technical and soft trainings.
+The ILA Company Secretarial and Governance Professional Committee focuses on corporate governance, including legal and regulatory aspects as well as best practice, and how to maximise Board efficiency

-In addition, this Committee aims at people carrying out a company secretarial position, from entry level staff who wishes to increase their knowledge and understanding of this role as well as senior Company Secretaries and Board members, who want to carry on their professional development and stay abreast of regulations and guidelines.
+The Committee aims to equip individuals who carry out a company secretary or corporate governance position with the most up-to-date knowledge and skills, from entry level staff who wishes to develop their knowledge and understanding of this role to senior company secretaries and board members looking to enhance on their professional development and stay abreast of regulations and guidelines.

 Establishing an inventory of existing practices and conducting comparative analyses and to support Directors of financial companies to fulfill their responsibilities and duties for a proper governance.